 No one deserves to be hungry.
 At Catholic Social Services, hunger relief is a priority.
 Nearly 103,000 Alaskans struggle with hunger, including 1 in 5 children who may not know where their next meal is coming from.
 There are several hunger relief programs throughout the state and in Anchorage, including Catholic Social Services’ St. Francis House Food Pantry.

-Providing an emergency supply of food to those in need, St. Francis House Food Pantry operates the largest, client choice food pantry in the state.
-St. Francis House serves over 100 families a day providing them with hunger relief.
-In 2017, more than 774,119 pounds of food were distributed.
+Providing an emergency supply of food to those in need, St. Francis House Food Pantry operates the largest client-choice food pantry in the state.
+St. Francis House serves over 100 families a day, providing them with hunger relief.
+In 2017, the food pantry distributed more than 774,119 pounds of food.

 St. Francis House Food Pantry is a lifeline for many Alaskans in need.
 Your support will help ease the burden that those in need face when they do not have enough to eat.

 Be a champion for hunger relief.